darktasevski/CompSci/Math/ratios_rates_percentages.md

 > The numbers or measurements being compared are called the terms of the ratio.

-The ratio is the relationship of two numbers.
-For example you have 2 flashlights and 5 batteries.
-To compare the ratio between the flashlights and the batteries we divide the set of flashlights with the set of batteries.
+A _ratio_ is a comparison of two quantities.
+For example, you might use a ratio to compare the number of students who have cell phones to the number of students who don’t have cell phones.
+A ratio can be written in a few different ways, for example, the ratio 3 to 2 can be written as:

+-   $3:2$
+-   $\frac{3}{2}$
+-   3 to 2

 The ratio is 2 to 5 or 2:5 or 2/5.
 All these describe the ratio in different forms of fractions.
 The ratio can consequently be expressed as fractions or as a decimal.
 2:5 in decimals is 0.4.